dbrojas/optlib/README.md

     * `year`: `daily`, `weekly`, `monthly`*
     * `ytd`: `daily`, `weekly`*
 * `frequency`.
 The type of frequency with which a new candle is formed.
-    Valid frequencyTypes by periodType (defaults marked with an asterisk):
+    Valid `frequencyType`s by `periodType` (defaults marked with an asterisk):
     * `day`: `minute`*
     * `month`: `daily`, `weekly`*
     * `year`: `daily`, `weekly`, `monthly`*
     * `ytd`: `daily`, `weekly`*
 * `startDate`.
-Start date as milliseconds since epoch.
+End date as milliseconds since epoch.
+If startDate and endDate are provided, period should not be provided.
+Default is previous trading day.
 * `endDate`.
-End date as milliseconds since epoch.
+Start date as milliseconds since epoch.
+If startDate and endDate are provided, period should not be provided.
-* `needExtendedHoursData`.  to return extended hours data, false for regular market hours only.
+* `needExtendedHoursData`. `true` to return extended hours data, `false` for regular market hours only.
+Default is `true`

 ### Option Chains
 The option chain API accepts the following query parameters.